-My grandmother's family took me from the turn of the century shoe industry in New England back to the rugged forests of Nova Scotia and then across the Atlantic to the shires of Sutherland and Inverness, deep in the Scottish Highlands.
+My grandmother's family brought me back in time from the turn of the century shoe industry in New England to the rugged forests of Nova Scotia and then across the Atlantic to the shires of Sutherland and Inverness, deep in the Scottish Highlands.
 Humble crofters who were probably forced to leave their homeland, I discovered ancestral names that contributed to my history that I'd never heard of before: MacCara, MacDonald, MacKay, MacMillan, Sutherland, and many more.

-My brother's male Y-DNA results brought us from ancient Brittany to medieval Renfrewshire, Scotland, and ultimately to the Isle of Bute where our family branch was discovered.
-We confirmed at some point a paternal ancestor left Scotland and crossed the Irish Sea to settle in Ulster where my own documentation confirmed three generations that included our great grandfather Sam Stewart, who bravely boarded a ship bound for New York in 1881.
-It was thrilling to say the least.
-This led led to travel abroad to visit the places of our ancestors as well as discoveries of both close and ancient genetic cousins near and far.
+My brother's male Y-DNA results proved our paternal migration from ancient Brittany to medieval Renfrewshire, Scotland, and ultimately to the Isle of Bute where our family branch was discovered.
+At some point a paternal ancestor left Scotland and crossed the Irish Sea to settle in Ulster where my own documentation confirmed three generations that included our great grandfather Sam Stewart, who bravely boarded a ship bound for New York in 1881.
+This led to travel abroad to visit the places of our ancestors as well as discoveries of both close and ancient genetic cousins near and far.

 DNA testing also led to associations with various organizations including the University of Strathclyde’s Genealogy Department in Glasgow where my hobby expanded to a formal education.
 First, I completed their six-week course in Genetic Genealogy as a pre-requisite for admission to their two-year Post Graduate Certificate program in Genealogical, Palaeographic and Heraldic Studies which I have now completed.
 I am hoping to continue my post graduate education to the next level in this discipline next year.